GStreamer/gstreamer/markdown/design/framestep.md

 * **`flush`** `G_TYPE_BOOLEAN`: when flushing is TRUE, the step is performed
 immediately:

-  - In the PAUSED state the pipeline loses the PAUSED state, the requested amount of data is skipped and the pipeline prerolls again when a non-intermediate step completes.
+  - In the `PAUSED` state the pipeline loses the `PAUSED` state, the requested amount of data is skipped and the pipeline prerolls again when a non-intermediate step completes.
 When the pipeline was stepping while the event is sent, the current step operation is updated with the new amount and format.
 The sink will do a best effort to comply with the new amount.

-  - In the PLAYING state, the pipeline loses the PLAYING state, the requested amount of data is skipped (not rendered) from the previous STEP request or from the position of the last PAUSED if no previous STEP operation was performed.
-The pipeline goes back to the PLAYING state when a non-intermediate step completes.
+  - In the PLAYING state, the pipeline loses the `PLAYING` state, the requested amount of data is skipped (not rendered) from the previous STEP request or from the position of the last `PAUSED` if no previous STEP operation was performed.
+The pipeline goes back to the `PLAYING` state when a non-intermediate step completes.

   - When flushing is FALSE, the step will be performed later.

-  - In the PAUSED state the step will be done when going to PLAYING.
-Any previous step operation will be overridden with the new STEP event.
+  - In the `PAUSED` state the step will be done when going to `PLAYING`.
+Any previous step operation will be overridden with the new `STEP` event.

-  - In the PLAYING state the step operation will be performed after the current step operation completes.
-If there was no previous step operation, the step operation will be performed from the position of the last PAUSED state.
+  - In the `PLAYING` state the step operation will be performed after the current step operation completes.
+If there was no previous step operation, the step operation will be performed from the position of the last `PAUSED` state.

 * **`intermediate`** `G_TYPE_BOOLEAN`: Signal that this step operation is an intermediate step, part of a series of step operations.
-It is mostly interesting for stepping in the PAUSED state because the sink will only perform a preroll after a non-intermediate step operation completes.
+It is mostly interesting for stepping in the `PAUSED` state because the sink will only perform a preroll after a non-intermediate step operation completes.
 Intermediate steps are useful to flush out data from other sinks in order to not cause excessive queueing.
 In the PLAYING state the intermediate flag has no visual effect.
 In